 We believe that the district court erred in failing to consider State Defendants' penological justification for housing death row inmates in conditions amounting to solitary confinement.
 Both the Supreme Court and this Court have recognized that the penological justification supporting a challenged condition is relevant in a conditions of confinement case.
-See Rhodes, 452 U.S. at 346 ("Among 'unnecessary and wanton' inflictions of pain are those that are 'totally without penological justification.'"); see also Lopez v.
+See Rhodes, 452 U.S. at 346 ("Among 'unnecessary and wanton' inflictions of pain are those that are 'totally without penological justification.""); see also Lopez v.
 Robinson, 914 F.2d 486, 490 (4th Cir.
-1990) ("Prison conditions are unconstitutional if they constitute an 'unnecessary and wanton' infliction of pain and are 'totally without penological justification of pain and are is unconstitutional if they constitute an 'unnecessary and wanton' infliction of pain and are is an analyzing an Eighth Amendment conditions of confinement case is unsettled.
+1990) ("Prison conditions are unconstitutional if they constitute an 'unnecessary and wanton' infliction of pain and are 'totally without penological justification."").
+To be sure, the exact role of penological justification in analyzing an Eighth Amendment conditions of confinement case is unsettled.
 See Grenning v.
 Miller-Stout, 739 F.3d 1235, 1240 (9th Cir.
 2014) (stating that "[t]he precise role of legitimate penological interests is not entirely clear in the context of an Eighth Amendment challenge to conditions of confinement," but noting that "[t]he existence of a legitimate penological justification has, however, been used in considering whether adverse treatment is sufficiently gratuitous to constitute punishment for Eighth Amendment purposes").